SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/grid/advanced_features/_index.en.md

 ---
-title: "Advanced Features"
+title: "Advanced features of Selenium"
 linkTitle: "Advanced Features"
-weight: 6
+weight: 12
 description: >
   To get all the details of the advanced features, understand how it works, and how to set up your own, please browse thorough the following sections.